top of page

 Several factors contribute to this dangerous mindset:

-Optimism bias makes leaders believe they're less likely to experience disasters than others.
+1. Optimism Bias: Leaders often believe they're less likely to experience disasters than others.
 Every failed business once believed they were special.

-Recency bias means that without recent examples, threats feel abstract and distant.
+2. Recency Bias: Without recent examples, threats feel abstract and distant.

-Opportunity cost thinking frames continuity planning as money that could fuel growth instead, ignoring that disaster costs almost always dwarf preventive investment.
+3. Opportunity Cost Thinking: Continuity planning is framed as money that could fuel growth instead.
+This ignores that disaster costs almost always dwarf preventive investment.

-Most dangerously, many leaders believe intelligence and adaptability are sufficient, that they'll "figure it out" when disaster strikes.
+4. Overconfidence in Intelligence: Many leaders believe intelligence and adaptability are sufficient.
+They think they'll "figure it out" when disaster strikes.
 But chaos, stress, and time pressure make clear thinking nearly impossible.
 The time to plan is before the crisis, not during it.

 An effective business continuity plan includes:

-• Risk assessment for threats specific to your business
+• Risk Assessment: Identify threats specific to your business.

-• Data backups in multiple geographic locations with regular testing
+• Data Backups: Ensure backups are in multiple geographic locations with regular testing.

 Plans must be tested regularly.
 Tabletop exercises reveal gaps before they become critical failures.